pratikjagrut/go-tutorial/04_if_else/README.md

 ## If

-Go's if statements are like its for loops, the expression `need not be surrounded by parentheses ( ) but the braces { } are required`.
+Go's if statements are like it's for loops, the expression `need not be surrounded by parentheses ( ) but the braces { } are required`.

 ```go
 if condition/expression {